CS70/util-scripts/assign_sections/README.md

 (Here the default input filenames are used, but they can be swapped out with any others.)
 The section/OH preferences/config files should be self explanatory, but `--matcher-config` can optionally be provided if you'd like to modify the matcher algorithm itself.

 In addition, a couple other options for the script are available, and can be listed by passing the `-h` flag to the script.
+Most notably, the `-v`/`--verbose` flag can be very helpful to debug the optimization process.

 ## Implementation